 "Keep a tractor on it and we'll tow it," Vasher ordered.
 Still no sign of the raiders.
-"As soon as all the debris in on board, plot a course to intercept the lifeboats.
+"As soon as all the debris in on board intercept the lifeboats.
 Notify sick bay to stand by."

 With the chunk in tow the F.S.S.
 Cumberland moved up to the cluster of lifeboats.
 Only eleven people and the station's 'black box' recorder were recovered.
-After interviewing the survivors, reviewing the station logs, and examining the wreckage, Captain Vasher composed a long and detailed report.
-Under maximum encryption it was beamed directly to Starfleet Headquarters.
+After interviewing the survivors, reviewing the station logs, and examining the wreckage, Captain Vasher composed a long and detailed report, which she sent under maximum encryption directly to Starfleet Headquarters.

 "I wonder what the muck dwellers use this stuff for," Krita wondered, taking an empty container and rolling it across the plain of shattered ice.

 "Hmm?"
-Parn was only half listening as he sipped.
-The stuff they had taken from the nest was smooth, easy to digest, rich in minerals and nutrients, and tasted like- like nothing he had ever tasted.
+Parn only half listened as he sipped.
+The muck dweller food was smooth, easy to digest, rich in minerals and nutrients, and tasted like- like nothing he had ever had.
 Mana from heaven.
 Food of the Gods.
 Especially after such a long period of privation there was a temptation to bolt it down but he suppressed it.
 He kept an eye on the others, too, especially Sarlen.
 Eating too fast would lead to someone getting sick and throwing up.
 That there was lots of food only made it more important to conserve.

 "Who cares?"
 Delis crushed his empty and flipped it away.

 "Could be important," Torgai commented.
 "They may not make it at all their nests."